-Groundwater salinity levels are rising in the Shepparton district.By Cathy Walker
+Groundwater salinity levels are rising in the Shepparton district.CATHY WALKER November 15, 2012 4:05am

 Salinity levels in the Shepparton Irrigation Area are on the rise and could impact severely on agricultural production, even with average rainfall over the next 12 months.